CEG8422 : Intelligent Transport Systems

 Teaching Rationale And Relationship

-Formal lectures are used to provide a high-level overview of the ITS sector, and to introduce key systems, technologies, policies and concepts.
+Formal lectures are used to provide a high-level overview of the CAITS sector, and to introduce key systems, technologies, policies and concepts.
 The deeper understanding of key sensor and communications technologies, as well as the analysis of systems data will be handled through structured ‘hands-on’ computer workshops and demonstrations, as well as lecture material.
-Broadening understanding of ITS systems generally, understanding how ITS fares on a global scale, the suitability of ITS systems in students home nations, and the design of Human Machine Interfaces, will involve collaborative discussion sessions.
+Broadening understanding of Connected Automated and Intelligent Transport systems generally, understanding how this fares on a global scale, the suitability of such systems in students home nations, and the design of Human Machine Interfaces, will involve collaborative discussion sessions.
 Driving home how ITS operates on a day-to-day basis will be handled through a site visit to the operational Tyne and Wear Urban Traffic Management and Control Centre (UTMC).

 Assessment Methods